FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 there are predominantly 2 beds being built as families with two children of different genders

-cannot share the same bedroom after ten years of age and noted it as a concern for possible--- future need to re-allocate to a larger house.
+cannot share the same bedroom after ten years of age and noted it as a concern for possible
+---
+future need to re-allocate to a larger house.
 She noted going forward there would be more

 of a need for 3-bedroom units.